wp-plugins/exxica-social-marketing/README.txt

 - Initial release.

 == Upgrade Notice ==
+= 1.1.2 =
+Minor patch.
+Lightens footprint of the plugin.
+Update recommended.

 = 1.1.1 =
 This update includes vital improvements to security.
 Update as soon as possible.